 XYZ Pvt.
 Ltd. Benefits from setting up a new line of business without any substantial investments.
 Also, it can sell the new product under its current brand name and benefit from its goodwill in the market.
 The manufacturing company also helps from the new order, increasing its revenue and profits.

 Use of Specialization

-The contracting company can make use of the manufacturer’s specialized skill set- be it technically advanced machinery required for a specific process, or specialized labor.
-The manufacturer may have some patented process which the contracting company can make use of.
+The contracting company can use the manufacturer’s specialized skill set- be it technically advanced machinery required for a specific process or specialized labor.
+The manufacturer may have some patented process that the contracting company can use.